Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/standard-premium/overview) is a global, scalable entry-point that uses the Microsoft global edge network to create fast, secure, and widely scalable web applications.
 With Front Door, you can transform your global consumer and enterprise applications into robust, high-performing personalized modern applications with contents that reach a global audience through Azure.

-Azure Front Door announced in February the next generation in public preview.
-It combines the existing features with integrated CDN and WAF capabilities as well as some new advanced options to use private endpoints as origin (backend) and onboard Managed Certificates using TXT records, which can be helpful in a migration scenario.
-We will be using the preview version.
-PowerShell and CLI support is being worked on, so we will use the portal for now.
+Public preview of Azure Front Door vNext was recently announced.
+It combines the existing features of Front Door with integrated CDN and WAF capabilities as well as some new advanced options to use private endpoints as origin (backend) and onboard Managed Certificates using TXT records, which can be helpful in a migration scenario.

 ![Step 2]({{site.baseurl}}/media/2021/03/secureapp-step2.png){: .align-center}

+Open [Azure portal](https://portal.azure.com/).
 Create a new resource, search for Front Door and select "Front Door Standard/Premium (Preview)"

 ![Azure Front Door Standard/Premium]({{site.baseurl}}/media/2021/03/frontdoor-new.png){: .align-center}